Family Leave Works New York

 A parent of any gender can take bonding leave at any point within the first 12 months following a child’s birth or placement for adoption or foster care.

 If a child is joining your family through adoption, you also may be able to take paid family leave prior to a child’s formal placement to facilitate the adoption, such as to meet with an attorney or social worker or travel to another country to complete the adoption.
-If a child has two parents, each parent (of any gender) has the right to up to eight weeks of paid family leave.
+If a child has two parents, each parent (of any gender) has the right to up to ten weeks of paid family leave.

 Who can I take leave to care for?

 You can take paid family leave to care for your child, parent, parent-in-law, spouse (including a same-sex spouse), domestic partner, grandchild, or grandparent when that person has a serious health need.

 What types of child-parent relationships are covered under the law?